 We understand the need to accommodate large barrels of liquid nicotine and flavoring used in the vape manufacturing process while maintaining the overall cleanliness of the cleanroom.
 In addition we will recommend cleanroom furniture and consumables for each specific clean environment and vape manufacturing process and will establish complementary operator protocols and cleanroom maintenance guidelines.

 We also offer the CZT IV cleanroom.
 The CZT IV cleanroom design allows it to be used as a totally free standing room, or in a combination with your existing walls.
 The CZT IV is specifically designed to meet requirements of a wide range of industries including the medical, pharmaceutical, parts cleaning, electronic, disk drive.
 The CZT IV can be designed to meet ISO Class 5 (Class 100) through ISO Class 8 (Class 100,000) and can be divided into as many individual rooms as required.
-The cleanroom can be equipped with single or double doors, strip curtains and standard or custom sized Pass-Thru boxes.
-Each Aluminum CZT IV is completely factory prefabricated to minimize on-site installation time.
-All components are furnished.
-All you have to do is supply electricity and A/C. The CZT IV is demountable and can be easily relocated in another section of your site or another part of the country.
-Average installation time is 2 to 3 days from start to certification (depends on overall size).

 If cleanliness is the only concern please look into our CZT III modular softwall cleanroom that is our most economical room design.
 The CZT III is designed to meet requirements of a wide range of industries including the parts cleaning, electronic, clean packaging to name a few.
 It is our experience that the CZT III will be moved from one product line to another as required.
 The softwall cleanroom is totally freestanding or it can be used in combination with your existing walls and ceiling.
 The room comes in varying heights to 16’+ and can be equipped with an internal or external Gowning Room.
 The modularity of the cleanroom is also enhanced with the addition of locking caster.

 Please don’t hesitate contacting us firstname.lastname@example.org or at (719) 684-7800 so we can work together to develop a cost effective environment that can meet your current needs and that can be upgraded to meet upcoming regulations.